-On the other hand, energy-bases models (EBMs), parameterized by modern neural networks for generative learning, have recently received significant attention in computer vision.
+On the other hand, energy-based models (EBMs), parameterized by modern neural networks for generative learning, have recently received significant attention in computer vision.
 For example, EBMs have been successfully applied to generations of images \citep{xie2016theory}, videos \citep{xie2017synthesizing}, and 3D volumetric shapes \citep{xie2018learning}.
 Maximum likelihood estimation of EBMs typically relies on Markov chain Monte Carlo (MCMC) \citep{liu2008monte,barbu2020monte} sampling, such as Langevin dynamics \citep{neal2011mcmc}, to compute the intractable gradient for updating the model parameters.
-The MCMC is known to be computationally expensive, therefore \citet{XieLGW18,xie2018cooperative,xie2022tale} propose the Generative Cooperative Networks (CoopNets) to learn an EBM, which is called descriptor, together with a GAN-style generator serving as an amortized sampler for efficient learning of the EBM.
+MCMC is known to be computationally expensive, therefore \citep{XieLGW18,xie2018cooperative,xie2022tale} propose the Generative Cooperative Networks (CoopNets) to learn an EBM, which is called descriptor, together with a GAN-style generator serving as an amortized sampler for efficient learning of the EBM.
 CoopNets jointly trains the descriptor as a teacher network and the generator as a student network via the MCMC teaching algorithm \citep{XieLGW18}.
 The generator plays the role of a fast sampler to initialize the MCMC of the descriptor for fast convergence, while the descriptor teaches the generator how to mimic the MCMC transition such that the generator can be a good approximate sampler for the descriptor.

-Compared to GANs, the CoopNets framework has several appealing advantages: First, cooperative learning of two probabilistic models is based on maximum likelihood estimation, which generally does not suffer from GAN's mode collapse issue.
-Secondly, while GANs' bottom-up discriminator becomes invalid after training because it fails to tell apart the real and fake examples and only the generator is useful for synthesis purposes, in the CoopNets framework, both bottom-up descriptor and top-down generator are valid models for representation and generation.
-Our paper belongs to the category of energy-based cooperative learning where we bring in the powers of representation and generation of CoopNets to the hashing domain, further advancing the state-of-the art performance in image hashing.
+Compared to GANs, CoopNets' framework has several appealing advantages: First, cooperative learning of two probabilistic models is based on maximum likelihood estimation, which generally does not suffer from GAN's mode collapse issue.
+Second, while GANs' bottom-up discriminator becomes invalid after training because it fails to tell apart the real and fake examples and only the generator is useful for synthesis purposes, in the CoopNets framework, both bottom-up descriptor and top-down generator are valid models for representation and generation.
+Our paper belongs to the category of energy-based cooperative learning where we bring in the powers of representation and generation of CoopNets to hashing, further advancing the state-of-the-art performance in this domain.